pablocasares/enricher/docs/configuration/base_configuration.md

 toc: false
 ---

 The configuration file is a JSON format file where you specify the general properties to configure the enricher instance.
-This file is different from stream config file which define the KS topology.
+This file is different from stream config file that define the KS topology.

 Example configuration file: